PrestaShop/prestashop.github.io/news/_posts/2021-04-14-community-survey.md

 icon: icon-world
 ---

-The core product team is currently carrying out a survey for the community and oriented around the open-source project.
+The core product team is currently carrying out a survey oriented around the open-source project for the community.

 You are many to express yourself on Slack, on the forum, or on Github about your pains and your wishes about the open-source project.